dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 2. Click **Interpretations** in the top right of the workspace to open the interpretations panel.

-3. A textfield will appear with a placeholder "Write an interpretation" for users that have read access to the favorite.
+3. A text field will appear with a placeholder "Write an interpretation" for users that have read access to the favorite.

 4. In the text field, type a comment, question or interpretation.
 You